rundeck/docs/en/administration/install/jar.md

 * `server.http.host` Address/hostname to listen on, default is all addresses "0.0.0.0"
 * `server.hostname` Hostname to use for the server, default is the system hostname
 * `server.web.context` Web context path to use, such as "/rundeck".
 Default is "/".
-* `rdeck.base` Rundeck Basedir to use, default is the directory containing the launcher jar
+* `rdeck.base` Rundeck Basedir to use, default is the directory containing the executable war
 * `server.datastore.path` Path to server datastore dir
 * `default.user.name`  Username for default user account to create
 * `default.user.password` Password for default user account to create